microsoft/PubSec-Info-Assistant/docs/secure_deployment/secure_deployment.md

 To change the size of components deployed, make changes in the [Terraform Variables](/infra/variables.tf) file.

-Once you have completed the Sizing Estimator and sized your deployment appropriately, please move on to the How to Deploy Secure Mode step.
+Once you have completed the Sizing Estimator and sized your deployment appropriately, please move on to the How to Deploy "Secure Mode" step.

-## How to Deploy Secure Mode
+## How to Deploy "Secure Mode"

 To perform a secure deployment, follow these steps:

 1. Open your forked repository in VSCode.
 2. Navigate to the `scripts/environments/local.env` file
+3. Ensure you have configured all the [standard parameters](/docs/deployment/deployment.md#configure-env-files)
-3. Update the following settings:
+4. Update the following additional settings:

    ```bash
    export SECURE_MODE=true